tsackton/taelgar/Cosmology/Multiverse/Echo Realms/Feywild/Crystal Peak.md

 >[!info]+ Information
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%% some additional notes in OneNote that need to be added %%

 A strange mountain made of solid crystal and gemstones, between the [[Feywild]] domains of [[Fortune's Rest]] and [[Shimmersong]].
 The mountain is a source of magical power, and is guarded by [[Illaran]].